Thomas Brinkmann

+Thomas Brinkmann (born 1959) is a German record producer from Mönchengladbach.
+He is the founder of the record label Max Ernst.

+Biography

-Thomas Brinkmann (born 1959) is a German producer of experimental minimal techno music.
-He began experimenting with records in the early eighties and released re-workings of material by fellow artists Mike Ink and Richie Hawtin in the second half of the 1990s.
+Brinkmann began experimenting with records in the early eighties and released re-workings of material by fellow artists Mike Ink and Richie Hawtin in the second half of the 1990s.
 These productions were made by playing physically modified vinyl records on highly customized turntables with an additional tone arm.

 Brinkmann later founded the Ernst record label and introduced his own productions on a series of 12" records taking their titles from female names.
-He has also produced for labels such as Traum Schallplatten, Raster-Noton and Mute Records (under the Soul Center alias).
+He has also produced for labels such as Traum Schallplatten, Raster-Noton, and Mute Records (under the Soul Center alias).

 In 2010, he contributed a cover of Suicide's song "Diamonds, Furcoats, Champagne" for the Alan Vega 70th Birthday Limited Edition EP Series.

 In 2017, he performed his collaboration with Derek Piotr "Absolute Grey", at ISSUE Project Room in NYC.

 In 2018, he contributed the piece "Wiener" to Stephan Mathieu's SCALE project.

-Thomas Brinkmann’s tracks Olga Al and Sym feature on the soundtrack of the film John & Jane by Ashim Ahluwalia.
+Thomas Brinkmann's tracks Olga Al and Sym feature on the soundtrack of the film John & Jane by Ashim Ahluwalia.